TromboneScott/Oscars/README.txt

 --- After contest deadline for entering guesses

-Download the survey results as an Excel file.
-Update any names where they didn't capitalize properly Replace any necessary commas (,) with back-quotes (`) in names Remove any duplicated names so we use the last entry for each person
+Update any names where they didn't capitalize properly Verify columns are in same order as categories.csv
- - Sort by: Last Name, First Name, Timestamp to find duplicates Remove any columns not in categories.csv
-Verify columns are in same order as categories.csv Remove the header row so all you have is the survey data
-IMPORTANT: Use search and replace to remove any commas Save in CSV (DOS) format as players.csv

 You will be prompted on how to map survey answers to nominees for each category.
 This will be saved so you only have to do this for new survey answers.